gdiminneapolis/gdi-starting-up/README.md

 This creates the directory where your projects will live.

+Change directories to this working project directory:

+    cd ~/Projects

 ## Decide on a project name

 Think of a good name for your project so that you'll remember where it is.
 Avoid using spaces, instead use dashes or underscores.